Quarterly Newsletter and Updates

 Green Swimming Pools

-Unmaintained swimming pools are a significant problem during the summer months because they can produce thousands of mosquitoes in a short amount of time.
-Each year our District conducts an aerial fly over of the County to identify unmaintained swimming pools.
-We then contact each of these pools owners to make sure they are not breeding mosquitoes.
-Possible mosquito control efforts for unmaintained pools include short term pesticide treatment or providing mosquitofish.
-A properly maintained swimming pool which receives regular chlorine treatments and has a working pump and filtration system is not a mosquito issue.
-If you have an unmaintained pool or know of one in your neighborhood you can put in a request for service on our website here.
+Unmaintained swimming pools can produce thousands of mosquitoes in a short amount of time and are a significant problem in Alameda County during the summer months.
+Each year our District conducts an aerial inspection of Alameda County to identify unmaintained swimming pools.
+We are continuing the notice program we implemented last year to contact each property owner at the identified locations to make sure their swimming pools are not breeding mosquitoes.
+Possible mosquito control efforts for unmaintained pools include short term pesticide treatment or providing mosquitofish as a long term solution.
+A properly maintained swimming pool, which receives regular chlorine treatments and has a working pump and filtration system, is not a mosquito issue.
+If you have an unmaintained pool or know of one in your neighborhood you can submit a request for service on our website here.

 West Nile Virus